mischob/fakturus.track/Manual Deployment.md

 ```

 **Note**:
+- Migrations are automatically applied when the container starts (configured in `Program.cs`)
+- If migrations fail, the container will fail to start (fail-fast behavior)
 - Ensure the `dotnet ef` tools are available in the container.
-If not, you may need to run migrations from your local development machine with the production connection string, or include the EF tools in your Dockerfile.
+The Dockerfile includes `Microsoft.EntityFrameworkCore.Tools` package.
 - For Azure PostgreSQL, ensure the server firewall allows connections from the Hetzner server IP (91.99.65.63).
+- If you need to run migrations manually, ensure the connection string in Key Vault is accessible from your local machine or use Azure Cloud Shell.

 ## Update Deployment